 Each stage of childhood has its challenges, such as peer pressure, especially when it comes to discipline.

 So, why do teens lie and break curfew?
-There are many reasons, says Deborah Newell, director of Triple P (Positive Parenting Program), which is funded by Children’s Services Council of Palm Beach County and run by Community Partners’ Parent-Child Center in Riviera Beach.
+There are many reasons, says Deborah Newell, director of Positive Parenting Program, known as Triple P, which is funded by Children’s Services Council of Palm Beach County and run by Community Partners of South Florida.